-SUPPLEMENTARY INFORMATION: The Secretary is required by the Social Security Act (the Act) to publish within 45 days after the close of the third calendar quarter of 1992 the benefit increase percentage and the revised table of "special minimum" benefits (section 215(i)(2)(D)).
-Also, the Secretary is a second of the secretary in the second of the seco retary is required to publish before November 1 the average of the total wages for 1991 (section 215(i)(2)(C)(ii)) and the OASDI fund ratio for 1992 (section 215(i)(2)(C)(ii)).
-Finally, the Secretary is required to publish on or before November 1 the OASDI contribution and benefit base for 1993 (section 230(a)), the amount of earnings required to be credited with a quarter of coverage in 1993 (section 213(d)(2)), the monthly exempt amounts under the Social Security retirement earnings test for 1993 (section 203(f)(8)(A)), the formula for computing a primary insurance amount for workers who first become eligible for benefits or die in 1993 (section 215(a)(1)(D)), and the formula for computing the maximum amount of benefits payable to the family of a worker who first becomes eligible for old-age benefits or dies in 1993 (section 203(a)(2)(C)).
+SUPPLEMENTARY INFORMATION: The Secretary is required by the Social Security Act (the Act) to publish within 45 days after the close of the third calendar quarter of 1993 the benefit increase percentage and the revised table of "special minimum" benefits (section 215(i)(2)(D)).
+Also, the Secretary is required to publish before November 1 the average of the total wages for 1992 (section 215(i)(2)(C)(ii)) and the OASDI fund ratio for 1993 (section 215(i)(2)(C)(ii)).
+Finally, the Secretary is required to publish on or before November 1 the OASDI contribution and benefit base for 1994 (section 230(a)), the amount of earnings required to be credited with a quarter of coverage in 1994 (section 213(d)(2)), the monthly exempt amounts under the Social Security retirement earnings test for 1994 (section 203(f)(8)(A)), the formula for computing a primary insurance amount for workers who first become eligible for benefits or die in 1994 (section 215(a)(1)(D)), and the formula for computing the maximum amount of benefits payable to the family of a worker who first becomes eligible for old-age benefits or dies in 1994 (section 203(a)(2)(C)).